ajwad-shaikh/CloudNine/README.md

 This will install the necessary dependencies for the function scripts.

+## Dataset

+The Dataset was ordered from MOSDAC (Meteorological and Oceanographic Satellite Data Archival Centre) maintained and sourced from Indian Space Research Organization (ISRO) Kalpana Satellite.
+We have 603 satellite images in HDF5 format but due to the bulk size of the dataset, it has not been included in the repository.

+To get the project to work, you need the complete or at least part of the database -

+1. Download the complete dataset from here -> [dataset.zip](https://drive.google.com/file/d/1wjWE7kmlHOFMN8FYHZd01rhKtsmpvUUh/view?usp=sharing) (890 MB)
+    - You can then unpack the archive in `<project_root>/dataset`
+    - This will help you run the project full-fledged with the similar images displayed alongside query image from the validation set
+2. Download the validation set of images from here -> [validation_set.zip](https://drive.google.com/file/d/12iaBgFLypnFJyy1DCQEjrm5WpckBc6q1/view?usp=sharing) (78 MB)
+    - You can then unpack the archive in `<project_root>/dataset/validation_set`
+    - This will help you run the project as MVP, but will only return image names of the matched images from train set instead of actual images.

+## Scripts in the Module

 The module contains different python programs that are interdependent for use in the project

 - ### base_functions.py